Malav-P/CNN/README.md

 # Layers

 The following is a walk-through of how the layers are structured to better help the user understand how to work with this repository.
-Eaah layer is its own class.
+Each layer is its own class.

 ## `Convolution`
 This class defines the convolutional layer.